adamwulf/app-launch-guide/README.md

 ## App Store Optimization

+Over 50% of people find apps to download [just by searching the app store](http://www.businessinsider.com/chart-of-the-day-how-people-find-apps-2012-8).
+Not deal sites, not app reviews, not through Google - it's the App Store search.
+That's why it's incredibly important to spend some time on App Store Optimization (ASO).

 - [ ] [Find the right keywords](http://blog.getlooseleaf.com/post/109888977759/step-by-step-app-store-optimization-an-objective)
 - [ ] Write up your app's Title, Keywords, Description
 - [ ] Screenshots w/ context
 - [ ] [Make an App Preview video](http://blog.getlooseleaf.com/post/107205893655/step-by-step-making-an-itunes-app-preview)

+## App Submission

+Now that your app is done, it's time to submit to the app store!

+- [ ] Set your go-live date to sometime in the future, don't let it auto-go-live
+- [ ] List of sites to submit your app as you enter Beta
+- [ ] Lits of sites to submit your app the few weeks before launch
+- [ ] Line up multiple sites to write about your app when it goes live

 ## Pitch to Review Sites

+Once your app has been reviewed by the App Store, has been approved, and has it's release date set some time in the future - now it's time to pitch all of the app review sites that you can.

+- [ ] Even though your app isn't live, you can still generate promo codes to give to reviewers!
+This is a much easier way to get them the app to review than TestFlight or Hockey, etc
-- [ ] You should have connected w/ some by this point, reach back out and let them know you've submitted
+- [ ] You should have connected w/ some reviewers by this point, reach back out and let them know you've submitted
 - [ ] Keep your email brief, bullet point list
 - important info:
 	- [ ] Name and iTunes URL of app